pascaldiehm/serializable/README.md

       - `std::optional<std::array<std::string, 4>> parseObject(const std::string&)`
       - `std::optional<std::array<std::string, 3>> parsePointer(const std::string&)`
     - `concept SerializablePrimitive` A concept for a type that can be serialized and deserialized.
+    - `struct SerializableContainerHelper` A concept helper for `SerializableContainer`.
+    - `concept SerializableContainerType` A concept for a type that can be stored in a `SerializableContainer`.
+    - `concept SerializableContainer` A concept for a container that can be serialized and deserialized.
+    - `template <SerializableContainer S> class SerialContainer` A wrapper for a serializable container.
+      - `public: SerialContainer(S&)` Construct wrapper from container.

 ### Save file syntax